Ian Alexander Jr., only child of Regina King, dies at age 26

 “Deepest condolences and prayers for strength to @ReginaKing.
 Sending back to her all the warmth and light and support she has extended to me and to so many others,” Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Educational Fund, posted on Twitter.

-King, a star in “If Beale Street Could Talk” and numerous other films, is the recipient of two NAACP Image Awards.
+King, a star in “If Beale Street Could Talk,” “The Harder They Fall” and numerous other films, is the recipient of two NAACP Image Awards.

-Bernice King, the CEO of the Martin Luther King Jr. Center for Nonviolent Change and daughter of King posted on Twitter: “Praying for Regina King.
-She needs all the grace and light that can flow her way right now.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.